lulab/Pathformer/reference/README.md

 # Reference files

 The following shows the directory tree of data folder.
-Due to storage space limitations on Github, only part of data is shown, other data can be  downloaded from these links.
+Due to storage space limitations on Github, only part of data is shown, other data can be  downloaded from these links (链接: https://pan.baidu.com/s/1LUSd-aHVJUZqpZZ43ic8ug 提取码: 3q2b).
 If you have any question, please contact xf-liu19@mails.tsinghua.edu.cn.

 ```
 +--snp6.na35.remap.hg38.subset.marker_file.txt